 1 Overview of special provision

-The special provision allows a basic exemption of 1.1 million yen as well as an amount of up to 20 million yen (exemption for spouse), when residential property or money for acquiring residential property is donated between a couple who have been married for 20 years or more.
+The special provision allows a donee to deduct an amount of up to 20 million yen (exemption for spouse) as well as the amount of basic exemption of 1.1 million yen by filing a gift tax return, when residential property or money for acquiring residential property is donated between husband and wife whose period of marriage has been 20 years or more.

 2 Application requirements for the special provision

-(1) The asset was donated between a husband and wife after their marriage period has exceeded 20 years.
+(1) The asset is donated between husband and wife after their marriage period has exceeded 20 years.

-(2) The asset donated by the spouse is used as a residential property or as money to acquire a residential property.
+(2) The asset donated from the spouse is a residential property or money used for acquiring a residential property.

 (3) As of March 15 of the following year upon receiving the donation, the recipient of the donation actually lives and will continue to live in the residential property that was acquired by donation or acquired by use of donated money.